DavidT3/XGA/paper/paper.md

 # Summary
-X-ray telescopes allow for the investigation of some of the most extreme objects and processes in the Universe; this includes galaxy clusters, active galactic nuclei (where a supermassive black hole at the centre of the galaxy is actively accreting matter), and supernovae remnants.
+X-ray telescopes allow for the investigation of some of the most extreme objects and processes in the Universe; this includes galaxy clusters, active galactic nuclei (AGN), and X-ray emitting stars.
 This makes the analysis of X-ray observations useful for a variety of fields in astrophysics and cosmology.
-Galaxy clusters, for instance, can act as laboratories for the exploration of many astrophysical processes, as well as providing insight into how the Universe has evolved during its lifetime, as they are excellent tracers of the formation of large scale structure.
+Galaxy clusters are useful as astrophysical laboratories, and provide insight into how the Universe has evolved during its lifetime.

 We have developed a new Python module (X-ray: Generate and Analyse, hereafter referred to as \texttt{XGA}) to provide interactive and automated analyses of X-ray emitting sources observed by the _XMM_-Newton space telescope. \texttt{XGA} is centered around the concept of making all available data easily accessible and analysable; the user provides information on the source they want to investigate and \texttt{XGA} will then find all relevant observations and generate all the required date products.
 This approach means that the user can quickly and easily complete common analyses without manually searching through large amounts of archival data for relevant observations, thus being left free to focus on extracting the maximum scientific gain.
 With the advent of new X-ray observatories such as eROSITA [@erosita], XRISM [@xrism], ATHENA [@athena], and Lynx [@lynx], it is the perfect time for a new, open-source, software package that is open for anyone to use and scrutinise.

 # Statement of need